Chocolate Torte for The Body Ecology Diet

 I created this recipe for a Kentucky Derby event I catered for a client who was practicing B.E.D.
 She wanted a dessert that everyone could enjoy without knowing all the details of the diet or even that she was on one.
 She simply wanted to have a party and put out food that she could every bit of!
 I loved this client for her personal freedom of choice and for her desire to be thoroughly satisfied in the eating presence of her friends and family.

-I set about the task of creating this recipe …. a chocolate torte with a touch of orange …. and one that would be delicious for all while still being B.E.D.-friendly.
-Excellent, one of my favorite things to do!
+I set about the task of creating this recipe …. a chocolate torte with a touch of orange …. and one that would be delicious and B.E.D.-friendly.
+A challenge fit for me as this is one of my favorite things to do 🙂